og-shawn-crigger/bonfire_navigationmodule/README.markdown

 All Original Credits go to [Sean Downey](http://twitter.com/downey_sean) for this module.

-This version is my personal version, and is still in development.
+This version is my personal version, and is still in development, it may or may not work on your system.

 ## Install